kikrishn/Blog/_posts/2021-02-22-lebesgue-ftc-2.md

 ---

-We've been using differentiation as the motivating target, but integration is theoretically much simpler.
+Differentiation is a nice motivation, but integration is theoretically much simpler.
 We can't expect to be able to differentiate most functions, but it is reasonable to want to integrate them.
 With this in mind, rather than trying to guess the class of functions we'll be able to differentiate, let's try to guess the class of functions we'll be able to _integrate_.
+Then we can work backwards to figure out what we can differentiate.

 Previously we were restricting ourselves to positive locally $L^1$ functions.
 Since we want to meaningfully integrate our new class, it seems